 Matthew O. Wagner

-Prior to joining the firm, Matt worked for many years at a large book and magazine publishing company based in Cincinnati, Ohio.
+Prior to joining the firm, Matt served as Production Manager at a large book and magazine publishing company based in Cincinnati, Ohio.
 There he handled production, purchasing, logistics, and content translation, working closely with vendors and customers in the U.S.A., China, Singapore, Europe, and South Africa.

 A Louisville native, Matt earned a B.A. in English from Xavier University with a Theater minor, and he was a founding member of an improvisational comedy troupe.
-He earned his law degree from the University of Cincinnati, where he was Managing Editor of the Law Review, a member of the editorial staff of the renowned Human Rights Quarterly, and earned a number of academic distinctions.
+He earned his law degree from the University of Cincinnati, where he was Managing Editor of the Law Review, a member of the editorial staff of the renowned Human Rights Quarterly, and earned several academic distinctions.
 He has published legal articles in the areas of civil procedure and government regulation.
-He spent his first summer of law school living and working in Galway, Ireland, with the Irish Centre for Human Rights, a renowned international law think tank.
-Matt is also a regular member of the Cincinnati Young Professionals Choral Collective pop choir group, and sits on the board of the Denny Buehler Memorial Foundation, which raises money for financially distressed families facing catastrophic medical bills.
+Matt has performed with the Cincinnati Young Professionals Choral Collective pop choir group, and sits on the board of the Denny Buehler Memorial Foundation, which raises money for financially distressed families facing catastrophic medical bills.

 Highlights & Recognitions